 "DONE") would switch from

 If there was one thing at the front of mind when we were designing Version 6, it was “how can we make this codeless?”
-UI Builder is designed to be completely codeless (although you can add your own code if you want to!), including the logic.
+UI Builder is designed to be completely codeless, including the logic.
+Of course, you can add your own code if you want to.

 Not all logic needs to be handled by the backend.
 There are many instances where you want the user’s actions – where they click, where they scroll, data they enter, etc. – to dictate what your app does.
 However, you don’t want to have to send an API call to the backend for every little action.